hacker1db/web-hacker1db/content/posts/CyberSecurity/WritingDockerImagesFromDevSecOpsEnngineer.md

 Thank you for sticking to the end, I know that I did not give any just do this and all the security problems will go away.
 I do not think that is helpful for you as that is not reality.
 Technology will continue to change and we will continue to learn and get better and what we do.
 If you have any questions please leave a comment or message me on twitter.

-I now have [news letter](https://newsletter.hacker1db.dev/) if you want to get some insider content.
+I now have a [news letter](https://newsletter.hacker1db.dev/), if you want to get some insider content.